 In this article, we will see how Spinnaker fits into the Continuous Delivery puzzle and why it is different than all the tools before it.
-If you insist on direct comparisons, feel free to consult the [Spinnaker versus other solutions] (http://blog.armory.io/spinnaker-is-not-a-build-server-and-other-misconceptions/) article first.
+If you insist on direct comparisons, feel free to consult the our comparison of Spinnaker vs. other solutions here first.

 The basic software life-cycle

 If you look at any software application from 10,000 feet, the basic lifecycle is the following:

 The phases are:

 - The software must be packaged in its final binary form

 - The binary is copied to the machine that will run it

 - The application is executed and after it becomes healthy, it is continuously monitored